BL-Labs/BL-Flickr-1-Million-Images_Update-April-2020/README.md

 - Reads the records from that new table and updates the records at Flickr via API (flickr.photos.setMeta) - one record at a time.

 ## Files:
+(and steps to be run in the order presented)

 ### Dockerfile
 Used to generate an image for the core PHP CLI container: php:7.2.8-fpm with pdo_mysql, mysqli and memcached PHP extensions installed.